Skip to main content

 As you are undoubtedly aware California state law mandated that as of July 1, 2015 all smoke detectors sold in the state must contain non-replaceable, non-removable batteries that last for at least 10 years.
 These smoke detectors must also:

-Provide a place on the device where the date of installation
+• Provide a place on the device where the date of installation can be written

 This law doesn't necessarily require us to replace all battery-operated detectors as long as the existing detectors are working.
 Nevertheless why wouldn't you take the step to ensure your smoke detectors are the best possible quality to protect your tenants' lives and yourself and your clients from liability in case of a fire?